-Well enough of my rant.
-Today I will demonstrate a variation of Mole called "Mole Almendrado" (almond mole) It is simpler than most Moles.
+Today I will demonstrate a variation of Mole called "Mole Almendrado" (almond mole).
+This version is from scratch, and very simple

 -Whole Chicken (skin removed, washed rinsing then rubbing with limes to clean better, cut into sections)